DEFRA/fws-api/docs/local-development/dev-container/setup.md

-# Local Development Quickstart
+# Development Container Setup

-The quickest way to get started is with a [containerised development environment](https://code.visualstudio.com/docs/remote/containers).

-A containerised development environment automates a number of setup activities required for a functioning local development environment such as:
+A [development container](https://code.visualstudio.com/docs/remote/containers) automates a number of setup activities required for a functioning local development environment such as:

 * Configuration of additional operating system package repositories.
 * Installation of additional operating system packages.
 * Addition of Visual Studio Code extensions.
 * FWS database creation and reference data population using a containerised Postgres instance.
-* Use of a [containerised Postgres Graphical User Interface](https://www.pgadmin.org/download/pgadmin-4-container/) for performing database options.
+* Use of a [containerised Postgres Graphical User Interface](https://www.pgadmin.org/download/pgadmin-4-container/) for performing database operations.
 * [LocalStack](https://www.localstack.cloud/) AWS API Gateway and AWS Lambda provisioning to facilitate local running and debugging of FWS API calls without round tripping to AWS infrastructure.